 We have already touched on the excess that is deemed acceptable in our lives.
 Time to purge.
 Remember that your things are just that.
 Stuff.
 More often than not they are knickknacks that we hang on to without really knowing why.
 Let go.
 If you haven’t backpacked before you will soon learn how little you need to be happy.
 The 10 outfits you packed will quickly be whittled down to 2 or 3 as you find you don’t need them.
 In return, your back will thank you.

 For items that you consider necessary, ask yourself if you will truly miss them and if they can be replaced when you return.
 Otherwise, you are paying to store them.
 Think long and hard about storing that worn-out couch.
 Chances are you can replace it with a cheaper or better one when you get back.
 Sever the emotional ties to material things.
-Sell what you can, donate the rest.
+Sell what you can, and donate the rest.

 Beg and Borrow

 If you are truly not in a position to save and have exhausted your options to finance world travel you may have others to turn to for support.
 Your parents may not be thrilled with the idea of funding your adventures however if they are in the financial position to help then it doesn’t hurt to ask.
 Explain your situation.
 Explain you are going to grow.
 Have goals beyond travelling to help pay them back.
 Work out a payment plan if necessary.

 If you do not have a family to assist with your financial needs consider a line of credit from a bank.
 If your credit is good you can obtain a loan with interest rates that are low and manageable.
 Currently, it makes more financial sense to use a line of credit to travel than be taxed on touching registered savings.

 Then there is busking and begging as an albeit slow way to finance world travel.
 This is not for me but the option is out there.